marianc90/marianc90/README.md

 ## <a href="https://github.com/marianc90/e-Commerce-REACT-Cuartero-Mariano" target="_blank">MyStore - REACT JS</a>
 <p>

-Final project of the REACT JS course.
+Final project of REACT JS course.
 It consists of an online store, supported by Firebase as a backend.

 It was done with REACT, and SASS.
 The deployment was with Vercel.